Identifier

 Historical Note

 Sigurd Anderson, the 19th governor of South Dakota, was born on January 22, 1904, on an island near Arendal, Norway.
-His parents, Karl and Bertha Anderson, immigrated to the United States in 1908, settling on a farm 10 miles southwest of Canton in Lincoln County, South Dakota.
-Anderson attended Pleasant Ridge School, District No. 11, and graduated from high school in 1925.
-That same year, his family relocated to a farm near Bancroft in Kingsbury County.
+His parents, Karl and Bertha Anderson, immigrated to the United States in 1908, settling on a farm southwest of Canton in Lincoln County.
+Anderson attended Pleasant Ridge School and graduated high school in 1925, the year his family moved near Bancroft in Kingsbury County.

-Anderson established a law practice in Webster, South Dakota, in 1937 and was twice elected Day County state’s attorney.
-In 1950, he won the Republican nomination for governor in a competitive five-way race and was elected to office.
-His re-election in 1952 set a historic record, as he became the only candidate for South Dakota governor to receive over 200,000 votes in a general election.
-During his administration, the Legislative Research Council was established, and for the first time in 40 years, the state achieved debt-free status.
+Anderson established a law practice in Webster in 1937 and was twice elected Day County state’s attorney.
+In 1950, he won the Republican nomination for governor and was elected, setting a record in 1952 as the only South Dakota gubernatorial candidate to receive over 200,000 votes.
+His administration established the Legislative Research Council and achieved debt-free status for the state for the first time in 40 years.

-After serving two terms, Anderson was appointed to the Federal Trade Commission (FTC) by President Dwight D. Eisenhower.
-He was reappointed in 1958 for a seven-year term but resigned in 1964 to return to Webster and resume his law practice.
-That same year, he ran again for governor but lost the Republican primary to Nils Boe, who later became governor.
-Boe later appointed Anderson as a circuit judge, a position he held until his retirement in 1975.
+After two terms, Anderson was appointed to the Federal Trade Commission by President Eisenhower and reappointed in 1958.
+He resigned in 1964 to return to Webster and run again for governor but lost the Republican primary to Nils Boe, who later appointed him circuit judge, a position he held until 1975.

-Throughout his career, Anderson received numerous professional and political honors and was actively involved in various organizations.
-He passed away on December 21, 1990.
+Anderson received numerous professional and political honors and was active in various organizations.
+He died on December 21, 1990.

 Content Notes

-This collection consists of addresses delivered by Sigurd Anderson during his tenure as Federal Trade Commissioner (1957–1964), along with speeches and documents of interest to him from his time as Governor of South Dakota (1951–1955).
-The FTC addresses, given to various national organizations, provide insight into Anderson’s role in federal regulatory affairs and economic policy.
-Also included is his inaugural address to the 33rd South Dakota Legislature (1953), reflecting his gubernatorial priorities.
+This collection contains addresses delivered by Sigurd Anderson during his service as Federal Trade Commissioner from 1957 to 1964, as well as speeches and related materials from his tenure as Governor of South Dakota between 1951 and 1955.
+The addresses, presented before national organizations, reflect Anderson’s involvement in federal regulatory and economic matters.
+Included is his inaugural address to the 33rd session of the South Dakota Legislature, which outlines his gubernatorial policies and priorities.

 SDSU Archives and Special Collections